ehlymana/SpaceSubdivisionTestbed/README.md

 ### 3. Data persistence

 The *Import/export data* button is located at the top right corner of the tool.
-All shapes which were drawn and/or subdivided can be exported and then imported for later usage in the tool.
+All polygons which were drawn and/or subdivided can be exported and then imported for later usage in the tool.
 The data is saved in JSON format, and many examples of all shape types are located in the following directory:

 ```
 SpaceSubdivisionTestbed/Examples
 ```

-The JSON format can also be used for programmatically adding new shapes without having to draw them manually.
+The JSON format can also be used for programmatically adding new polygons without having to draw them manually.
 An example of importing and exporting data is shown below.

 ![](https://github.com/ehlymana/SpaceSubdivisionTestbed/blob/main/README%20figures/importexport.gif)

 ### 4. Reset

-The user can click on the *Reset* button, located at the right bottom corner of the panel, at any time to delete all existing shapes from the panel and start the process of drawing and subdivision over again.
+The user can click on the *Reset* button, located at the right bottom corner of the panel, at any time to delete all existing polygons from the panel and start the process of drawing and subdivision over again.
 An example of this feature is shown below.

 ![](https://github.com/ehlymana/SpaceSubdivisionTestbed/blob/main/README%20figures/reset.gif)